HOL-Theorem-Prover/HOL/doc/next-release.md

 * Character literals weren’t pretty-printing to LaTeX.
 We also improved the handling of string literals.
 Thanks to Ramana Kumar for the [bug reports](http://github.com/HOL-Theorem-Prover/HOL/issues/190).

+* Piotr Trojanek found and fixed many documentation bugs in our various manuals.

 New theories:
 -------------